mokyen/okyensourcesoftware/dmi.md

 </details>

 > [!Important]
 > **_Key Takeaway_** Classes should be used when an invariance exists.
 If no invariances exist, use a struct.
-This concept is so important that there is an [article dedicated just to invariance](invariance.md).
+This concept is so important that I wrote a [separate article dedicated just to invariance](invariance.md).

 <details>
   <summary>C.4: Make a function a member only if it needs direct access to the representation of a class</summary>